Ameliasks/dms1_blog/posts/twelveth-blog-post.md

 Middle change - When my passion for art was re-ignited at 15.
 While I was in secondary school, I was very lost, I went to school each day with no dreams or goals for the future.
 It was at this time that I chose to take Art as a subject for my 'O' levels, and started to spend a lot of time and effort on it.
 Eventually, it grew to become my passion, one I enjoyed doing in and out of school, and led me to consider design as a career and education path.

-Smmall change - Moving house at 17
+Small change - Moving house at 17
 When my familly moved to a new home, I was able to have my own room, my own space for the first time in my life.
 I was also going to a new school, and living in a entirely new neighbourhood.
 But I would not say it impacted me as much as the previous 2 events.

 ## Chosen Idea - When my younger twin siblings came into my life when I was 5.